tildeio/helix-website/app/views/static/getting_started.html.md

 <%% end %>
 ```

-After starting the Rails server with the `rails server` command, you should
+After starting the Rails server with the `bin/rails server` command, you should
 have a working *Flipper* app waiting for you at [http://localhost:3000](http://localhost:3000):

 <%= image_tag "getting-started/flipper.gif" %>